Close Menu

 It is not just a simple clone, though.
 The Competitor includes Hall Effect sensors, which help prevent stick drift and are something the big three still refuse to include in their official controllers.
 The analog stick caps can be swapped out, and the back features two additional buttons along with trigger stops.
 It also feels lighter than a DualSense, which makes sense since it lacks Sony’s proprietary internals such as haptics and adaptive triggers.

 For now, the Competitor is a wired controller.
 However, Hyperkin is currently working with Microsoft to obtain official certification.
-If that happens, the controller could also see a wireless version released later.
+If that happens, the Hyperkin Competitor could also see a wireless version released later, but not at launch this October 2025.

 Hyperkin Competitor Image from PAX West 2025-03